 Home Inspection Tips – Inspect your Weatherstripping

 When it comes to keeping your house warm in the winter months and cooler in the heat of summer, weatherstripping is a necessary task.
 Weatherstripping simply refers to sealing gaps around doors, windows, and garage doors.
-Even if your home was weatherstripped when it was built or redone recently, it is a good idea to inspect it periodically.
+Even if your home was weatherstripped when it was built or redone recently, it is still a good idea to periodically inspect your weatherstripping.